UchuServer/UchuDocker/README.md

 ## Applying changes to .env

 When applying any changes to the `.env` file after your initial `docker-compose up -d`, the changes aren't built into the container.
-First run `docker-compose build --no-cache` to apply your `.env` file changes after which `docker-compose up -d` can be used again to start up Uchu.
-Note that this is not required if you only changed the LU resource location before running your first `docker-compose up -d`, but is required for any subsequent changes.
+Run `docker-compose build --no-cache` to apply your `.env` file changes after which `docker-compose up -d` can be to start up Uchu.

 ## Adminer